Impact of GST on Rent

 What was the situation in the Pre-GST era?

 Pre-GST, the landlord had to obtain a service tax registration if his total taxable service (including the rental income from all properties) exceeds Rs.
 10 lakh per year.
 As long as the rental income (from all the properties that have been rented-out) does not exceed Rs 10 lakh per year, the landlord would not be attracted to service tax.

 Under previous tax regime, commercial properties alone that are let-out would attract service tax.
 This applies even if a residential property is used for commercial purposes.
 Service tax was 15% of the rent for commercial properties.
 To add, rental income from residential properties did not attract service tax

-Will renting out a property attract any tax?
+Will renting out a property attract GST now?

-According to the Schedule 2 of the GST Act, renting out of an immovable property would be treated as a supply of services.
-GST, however, will be applicable only on certain types of rent such as:
+According to the GST Act, renting out of an immovable property would be treated as a supply of services.
+GST, however, will be applicable only to certain types of rent such as:

 - When a property is given out on lease, rent, easement, or licensed to occupy